• Skip to primary navigation

 This lemon poppy seed cake is moist with a rich lemon flavor and the most delicious lemon glaze.
 This lemon and poppy seed cake is easy to make and is a bright and cheery dessert for any time of the year.

-Lemon poppy seed cake is one of my all-time favorite desserts.
-This recipe is dense and moist with a beautiful crumb.
+Lemon poppy seed cake is one of my all-time favorite desserts (also try this lemon poppy seed bread).
+This recipe is moist with a beautiful crumb.
 It has a rich lemon flavor with hints of vanilla and is topped with an irresistible lemon glaze.

 This lemon and poppy seed cake is easy to make with a handful of simple ingredients.
 I tend to think of it as a spring dessert, but it really is the perfect treat to enjoy all year long.